-PD214 DESIGN FOR SUSTAINABILITY I Credits: 3

-The course introduces the history, theory, and practice of sustainable design.
-Starting from an overview on environmental sustainability and sustainable development, the course introduces concepts and methods such as life-cycle analysis and life-cycle design, as well as the main principles and strategies for design of products with low environmental impact.
+PD214 DESIGN FOR SUSTAINABILITY I Credits: 3 Schedule: 3 hours weekly [Lecture (3)] The course introduces the history, theory, and practice of sustainable design.
+Starting from an overview on environmental sustainability and sustainable development, the course introduces concepts and methods such as life-cycle analysis and lifecycle design, as well as the main principles and strategies for design of products with low environmental impact.